Menu

 Caution

 If you bypass the errors, the behavior of the converted configuration may not match the original Prometheus configuration.
-Do not use this flag in a production environment.
+Don’t use this flag in a production environment.

 Example